-Alex Llewellyn BSc MCIfA

-Email alex.llewellyn@archaeologists.net

-Alex assists the Chief Executive in

-implementing the strategic plan through

-the development and oversight of the

-annual business plan and the effective

-management of CIfA resources.
-She

-advises on and manages the effective

-governance of CIfA in order to meet

-legal, constitutional and organisational requirements.
-Alex is a member of the Institute's Board of Directors.
-Contact Alex about matters relating to CIfA governance, business development and accounts, and professional conduct procedures.

-HEAD OF PROFESSIONAL DEVELOPMENT AND PRACTICE

-Kate Geary BA MCIfA
+Alex Llewellyn BSc MCIfA Email alex.llewellyn@archaeologists.net Alex assists the Chief Executive in implementing the strategic plan through the development and oversight of the annual business plan and the effective management of ClfA resources.
+She advises on and manages the effective governance of CIfA in order to meet legal, constitutional and organisational requirements.
+Alex is a member of the institute's board of directors.
+Contact Alex about matters relating to ClfA governance, business development and accounts, and professional HEAD OF PROFESSIONAL DEVELOPMENT AND PRACTICE conduct procedures Kate Geary BA MCIfA Email kate.geary@archaeologists.net Kate is responsible for the development of professional standards and good practice guidance for historic environment professionals and for managing professional development initiatives, ensuring that ClfA members have access to appropriate standards, guidance and training to maximise quality and public benefit.

-Email kate.geary@archaeologists.net

-Kate is responsible for the development

-of professional standards and

-good practice guidance for historic

-environment professionals and for

-managing professional development

-initiatives, ensuring that CIfA members

-have access to appropriate standards,

-guidance and training to maximise quality and public benefit.
 Contact Kate about professional development, standards and professional practice.
 SENIOR MEMBERSHIP SERVICES COORDINATOR

-Lianne Birney BA MCIfA

-Email lianne.birney@archaeologists.net

-Lianne is responsible for managing

-CIfA's Validation Committee

-and helping new and upgrading

-members through the validation

-process.
-She supports our Area

-and Special Interest Groups and

-works with our management team

-to deliver the ClfA's strategy and core functions.
-Contact Lianne if you have a query about your accredited application or would like to know more about how to join ClfA or to contribute to the Members section of our magazine.
+Lianne Birney BA MCIfA Email lianne.birney@archaeologists.net Lianne is responsible for managing ClfA's validation process, including the validation committee and helping new and upgrading members through the validation process.
+She supports ClfA's area and special interest groups and works with ClfA's management team to deliver the institute's strategy and core functions.
+Contact Lianne if you have a query about your accredited application or to contribute to the members section of ClfA's magazine.